-Hello my name is Matthew, I am a qualified psychodynamic psychotherapist and counsellor.
+Hello my name is Matthew; I am a qualified psychodynamic psychotherapist and supervisor.
 I hold a Master’s Degree from the University of Leicester and come from a background of working in residential units, and supporting people with range of Mental Health issues and physical disabilities.
 I am registered member with the British Association of Counselling & Psychotherapy (BACP).
-I have experience of working for the NHS through IATPT (Improved Access to Psychological Therapies) services, private practice, and Online video call based counselling.
+I have experience of working for the NHS through IATPT (Improved Access to Psychological Therapies) services, private practice, and Online video call-based counselling.

 I offer both short term (6-20 Sessions) and longer-term counselling (Open ended) depending on the nature of your problem.
 Brief therapy would have a specific focus typically around one or two main issues, whereas longer term allows deeper exploration of the roots of your issues.

 – Profoundly Deaf / Hard of Hearing people.
 (In BSL)

 – Young people (14-25) and adults on the Autistic Spectrum.

 – Anger management (1-1, and Group sessions)

 I aim to provide an empathic, safe, non-judgmental and confidential environment to make sense of, and work through, the issues that brought you to therapy.
 My theoretical approach is based on the psychodynamic model, with a specific focus on relational dynamics, object relations, and attachment styles.